amank3125/farcaster/README.md

 ```bash
 curl -sSL https://download.thehubble.xyz/bootstrap.sh | bash
 ```
-After that, it will ask for Ethereum RPC, then Optimism RPC and at last FID .
+After that, it will ask for Ethereum RPC, Optimism RPC and then your farcaster username.
 Paste one by one

 ![Logo4](/images/photo_2024-06-23_13-21-23.jpg)